aws-samples/est-server-for-iot-zero-touch-provisioning/README.md

 To update an external Iot CA without JITP, run the Lambda Trigger manually again (it doesn't run at each deployment as explained [here](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.triggers-readme.html#re-execution-of-triggers)) after uploading the new certificate to S3 (see the Lambda function environment variables).
-If you use a generated and want to reset it to a new one, you can set the environment variable FORCE to "true".
+If you use a generated CA and want to reset it to a new one, you can set the environment variable FORCE to "true".
 Do not forget to remove this environment variable afterward.
 If JITP was enabled it will use the same provisioning template.

 ### Updating the mTLS configuration